Rights of Arrested Person in India Under BNSS & CrPC: Complete Legal Guide (2026)

 Avoid these common mistakes while choosing Criminal Lawyers

-- In a hurry & fear, don’t select a general lawyer who has no specialization in dealing with criminal cases.
+- In a hurry & fear, don’t select a general lawyer who has no specialisation in dealing with criminal cases.
 Time is crucial at this time.

 - Choose the renowned lawyers who deal with criminal cases & have demonstrated experience in handling complicated cases.